Spring Crown Tournament 2025

 Second Course

-Spring Salmon with Fried Wild Rice
+Spring Salmon with Wild Rice

 Salmon are one of the traditional “First Foods” honored at tribal ceremonies.
 The other First Foods are wild game, roots, berries, and pure water.
 Salmon play an integral part of tribal religion, culture, and physical sustenance.